945 Madison Avenue: 2024–present: Sotheby's

-The building's future after 2023 is uncertain.
-There are no announced tenants beyond the Frick Collection, and the Whitney Museum cannot sell the building for the foreseeable future.
-The restriction was set in a $131 million gift from Leonard Lauder, former board chairman emeritus, the largest donation in the museum's history.
-The museum was reported to be considering a sale as of late 2021, however.
+During much of the Frick Madison's lease, the building's future after 2023 was uncertain.
+There were no announced tenants beyond the Frick Collection, and the Whitney Museum reportedly could not sell the building for the foreseeable future.
+The 20-year restriction was set in 2008 as part of a $131 million gift from Leonard Lauder, former board chairman emeritus, the largest donation in the museum's history.
+The museum was reported to be considering a sale by late 2021.
+Lauder was initially opposed to the Whitney's move downtown, though he eventually grew to like the new museum building, which had been named for him in 2016.
+The auction house Sotheby's agreed in June 2023 to purchase the building for approximately $100 million.
+945 Madison Avenue would house Sotheby's headquarters, including its galleries, exhibition space, and auction room.